“Where do you find your inspiration?”

-"All the best ideas come out of the process; they come out of the work itself.
+“All the best idea for invention comes out of the process; they come out of the work itself.
 Things occur to you.
-If you're sitting around trying to dream up a great art idea, you can sit there a long time before anything happens.
+If you’re sitting around trying to dream up a great art idea, you can sit there a long time before anything happens.
 But if you just get to work, something will occur to you and something else will occur to you and something else that you reject will push you in another direction.
 Inspiration is absolutely unnecessary and somehow deceptive.
-You feel like you need this great idea before you can get down to work, and I find that's almost never the case.”
+You feel like you need this great idea before you can get down to work, and I find that’s almost never the case.”

 The more you work, the more ideas there are to work on.
 Sometimes that means the work is crap, but what’s important is that you’re working.
 You’ve got to make crappy stuff once in a while and throw it out because then you can react to that thing in the trashcan.

 There is no pain in inspiration.
 No trudging through.
 No unpicking this seam for the fourth time and trying again.
 There are no long stretches of boring work, of painful revision, of self-doubt.